MorganResearchLab/scarecrow/README.md

 *   - barcode recovery
 *   - alignment (STAR and kallisto)

-* Aho-Corasick (trie) needs checking
-*   - runs 4x faster than set-based method on small subset (100K)
-*   - runs 4x slower than set-based method on normal dataset (100M+ reads)
-*   - difference possibly due to time taken to generate barcode sets in set method being more apparent with few reads relative to many reads
-*   - try an approximate matching solution instead of generating variant sequences

 * Added functionality to reap.py _get_sequence_with_jitter to tackle potentially clipped barcodes starting at position 1
 *   - this is not applied to the trie method currently